Specialist Legal Support for

 CICA Review Applications

-When a claim is refused or under-awarded, we support Modern Slavery victims in challenging CICA outcomes by reviewing decision letters, and identifying legal arguments.
+When a claim is refused or under-awarded, we support all survivors of violent crime in challenging CICA outcome.

-When a claim is refused or under-awarded, we support Modern Slavery victims in challenging CICA outcomes by reviewing decision letters, and identifying legal arguments.
+When a claim is refused or under-awarded, we support all survivors of violent crime in challenging CICA outcome.

 Representation at Tribunals